What Is a Recurring Invoice?

 ⚠️ Heads up!
 Not sure if you should be using a recurring invoice or a one-time invoice with a payment plan?
 Do not miss this article!

 You must do the initial setup for each recurring invoice individually, but once you start it running, it will send out invoices automatically on the schedule you set!

 Here's how to set it up: (the numbers in the diagram match the steps below)

-- ⚠️ Add a payment schedule for "x days after applied to invoice - 100% due" to set a due date (see below for more info).
+⚠️ Add a payment plan for "x days after applied to invoice - 100% due" to set a due date (see below for more info).

 Once you click Start Recurrence, the first invoice will be created and sent on the Start Date you selected and repeat from there!
 You'll see individual invoices show up under the Invoice List tab as they are created and sent.

 ⚠️ Heads up!
-There are some important details below on adding line items and a payment schedule to your recurring invoice.
+There are some important details below on adding line items and a payment plan to your recurring invoice.

 Line Items on a Recurring Invoice

 When adding line items to your recurring invoice, remember that you will be repeatedly billing the client for that same amount.
 Here are some examples: